Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Introduction

 This shows that the objective functional \eqref{toy-j} can be written in the form

 where

 and

-and $\bar u = \frac{1}{N} \sum_{j=1}^N u^j$.
-Hence, we observe that the objective functional in~\eqref{eq:Jintro} corresponds to a static game without state variables.
+with $\bar u = \frac{1}{N} \sum_{j=1}^N u^j$.
+Hence, we observe that the objective functional in~\eqref{eq:Jintro} corresponds to a stochastic differential game without state variables.
 Moreover, this representation very naturally lends itself to directly employing first order variational calculus.
-This motivates us to study more general static objective criterions in the spirit of~\eqref{eq:Jintro}.
+This motivates us to study more general objective criteria in the spirit of~\eqref{eq:Jintro}.

-\textbf{Structure of the paper.} In Section~\ref{sec:FinitePlayer} we present the class of finite-player stochastic games and state our main result on the explicit derivation of the Nash equilibrium.
-In Section~\ref{sec:examples} we describe important multi-agent models that are included in our framework.
+\textbf{Structure of the paper.} In Section~\ref{sec:FinitePlayer} we present the class of finite-player stochastic games and state our main result on the derivation of the Nash equilibrium.
+In Section~\ref{sec:examples} we describe multi-agent models that are included in our framework.
 Section~\ref{sec:MeanFieldGame} is dedicated to the derivation of the Nash equilibrium in the corresponding infinite-player mean-field game, as well as related $\eps$-Nash equilibrium and convergence results.
 In Section \ref{sec-fredholm} we derive some essential results on the solution and stability of stochastic Fredholm equations.
 Finally, Sections \ref{sec-proof-finite}--\ref{sec-proof-infinite} are dedicated to the proofs of our main results.